Fiera Capital: History

 In July 2003, Fiera International Inc. (a wholly owned company of Jean-Guy Desjardins) came to an agreement with Desjardins Group to spin off Elantis Investment Management to form a new asset management firm named Fiera Capital.
 70% will be owned by Fiera International while 30% would remain with Desjardins.
 It started with CA$5 billion in assets under management (AUM).

 In 2005, Fiera started launching alternative strategy products with its first one being a market neutral strategy.
 The decision to do so was made as many traditional firms did not offer such strategies to investors at the time.

 In October 2005, Fiera acquired Senecal Investment Counsel to increase its institutional investment strength.

 In February 2006, Fiera acquired YMG Capital to increase its strength in private wealth-management.
-Ater the acquisition, Fiera AUM increased to CA$26 billion.
+After the acquisition, Fiera AUM increased to CA$26 billion.

 In September 2010, Fiera merged with publicly listed company, Sceptre Investment Counsel, to form Fiera Sceptre, a listed company on the Toronto Stock Exchange.
 Fiera would control 60% of the new company and the AUM of it would be around CA$30 billion.

 In early 2012, Fiera acquired Natcan Investment Management, the asset management subsidiary of National Bank of Canada.
 Fiera paid CA$309.5 million in cash and shares to National Bank leading to it having a 35% stake in Fiera.
 Fiera's AUM increased to CA$54 billion which was almost double its previous size.
 Around the same time Fiera rebranded from Fiera Sceptre back to Fiera Capital.

 In October 2012, Fiera acquired Canadian Wealth Management Group, a subsidiary of Société Générale.
 By this time, Fiera had multiple offices in Canada and had also expanded into the United States with offices in Boston and New York with more than 250 staff being employed by the company.
 Since launching its first office in Boston in 2011, Fiera now looked towards expanding its operations in the United States.

 In January 2013, Fiera acquired UBS Asset Management's Canadian operations for CA$52 million.
 The deal was for CA$8 billion worth of fixed-income, equity and balanced funds.
 This came at a time UBS as cutting its workforce and needed to raise US$16 billion in capital.
 The deal was considered even more profitable for Fiera than its Natcan Investment Management acquisition. ' At the same time, Fiera acquired several alternative asset management funds containing CA$570 million of assets from GMP Capital for CA$10.75 million.'